Mexticacán

 Mexticacán is a town and municipality in the Southern Zone of Los Altos Region of Jalisco.
 Mexticacán comes from the Nahuatl language and means "place where the temple for the worship of the moon".

+History

 Early history

 The first settlers of Mexticacán were Tecuexe, who placed their villages at the foot of the mountains, where there were real strengths to fend off the Chichimecas.
 Those settlers were known to engaged in the manufacture of earthenware clay during break from work.
 Due to their late night engagements they became known as "Men who work in the moonlight".

 7th century

 By the early seventh century, was a sweeping immigration throughout the region and particularly in villages Tecuexe; Caxcan, peregrinante home of the Nahuas fought bravely against the bellicose Tecuexe who in the meantime fought against Zacatecas, Guachichiles and others without rest or respite.
 This war raged for more than a century with an effort to expand the sphere of influence of dominant tribe in Mexticacán.
 Before the conquest this place was the cacicazgo of Mexticacán.

 Nuño de Guzmán expedition through this area trying to bring the Aboriginal Nochistlán Zacatecas, where he was about to perish in an ambush that he tended in the rock of Nochistlán.
 On Christmas 1531 the city's population was conquered by the Spanish conquistador Cristóbal de Oñate who was sent by Nuno de Guzman.